pingcap/docs/tikv-configuration-file.md

 > **Warning:**
 >
-> This feature is experimental.
-It is not recommended that you use it in the production environment.
+> The feature controlled by this variable is not fully functional in the current TiDB version.
+Do not change the default value.

 + The maximum number of committed but not persisted Raft logs that can be applied.